DCC-Lab/PyHardwareLibrary/README-Communication-ports.md

 The solutions to these two problems are the following:

 1. A general class that offers all the "hooks" for any communication port, without dealing with the specific (`CommunicationPort`)
 2. General methods in `CommunicationPort` that will offer more than just hardware-level communication but rather general "dialog methods" to deal with a command, its reply and the analysis of the reply (this will be Regular-expression based methods, or `regex`).
+These methods will be available to any port that derives from `CommunicationPort`.

 ## CommunicationPort